 Constipation, What To Do?

-It’s fairy common for people starting out on keto to have irregular bowel movements.
+It’s fairly common for people starting out on keto to have irregular bowel movements.
 Below is a list of common advice given to people for constipation or bowel movement problems.

 - Take a Magnesium Supplement